HPT-Teleport/HIT-Clients-Tracker-Website/index.md

 ### Home Page

 Upon logging in successfully, the home page is displayed.
-It contains frequently used information regarding the company and links to other internal websites.
+It contains frequently used information and links to other internal websites.

 ![screenshot of the home page](doc/landingwithlogin.png)